angus-g/mom6-spurious/writing/paper/lock-exchange.md

 The time series of normalised RPE in Figure \ref{fig:rpenorm} shows MOM6 having a similar shape to MitGCM and MOM5.
 However, the curve steepens with time, suggesting that more spurious mixing is occurring in MOM6.

 Above a grid Reynolds number of 10, MOM6 performs similarly to the other models shown in Figure \ref{fig:drpe}.
 At this point, the models are running above the threshold for saturation of spurious mixing.
 However, in the regime where spurious mixing isn't saturated, MOM6 exhibits a somewhat higher RPE rate of change.
-This suggests that spurious mixing in MOM6 is due to tracer advection, as viscosity is sufficient to damp grid-scale noise in the velocity field.
+This suggests that spurious mixing in MOM6 is due to tracer advection, as viscosity in the unsaturated regime is sufficient to damp grid-scale noise in the velocity field.

 ### Advection order